picsul/short-message-survey/README.md

 - Making an R package available to others (free and open-source)
 - Having a web interface (for $ and open-source)
 - Having the functionality to do some kind of intervention via a chat bot

+### Acknowledgment

+Please note that this material is based upon work supported by the National Science Foundation under Grant No. 1937700.
+Any opinions, findings, conclusions, or recommendations expressed in this material are those of the authors and do not reflect the views of the National Science Foundation.